How to Transform a Representative Office to a WFOE / WOFE?

 - A capital injection schedule should be decided on and documented (and will be difficult to change later).

-- A defined Business Scope needs to be set that will effect what activities the new WFOE can conduct.
+- A defined Business Scope needs to be set that will affect what activities the new WFOE can conduct.
 This will differ from the RO so needs to be thought through.

 - An Actual Controlling Person needs to be identified for the WFOE.
-This can be an organisation or actual person (within limits).
+This can be an organization or an actual person (within limits).
 The responsibilities differ from the RO chief representative.